4-4-010 ANIMAL KEEPING AND BEEKEEPING STANDARDS:

 B. APPLICABILITY:

 The keeping of animals shall be consistent with the standards in this Section, RMC 1-3-3, Nuisances, and RMC 8-7-3, Public Disturbance, Noises.
-The keeping of household pets and/or domestic animals up to the maximum number allowed in this Section and/or RMC 4-9-100, Additional Animals Permit Process, by an owner/tenant for the purpose of enjoyment is permitted as an accessory use to residential or commercial use subject to the requirements of this Section.
+The keeping, retail sale, breeding, service, or care of household pets and/or domestic animals by an owner/tenant for the purpose of enjoyment or profit is subject to the requirements of this Section.

 C. EXCEPTION: